Emarioo/elos/README.md

 - `src/c` standard library used in ELOS
 - `src/fs` file system implementation, used by `tools` and `elos`
 - `src/tools` tools for creating kernel images, testing and what not
+- `res` resources of type texture and font.
+- `image` content for the OS image and ISO, text files, textures, fonts currently included.
 - `tests` has tests
 - `scripts` useful developer scripts, like gdb qemu commands